ch-geo/lidar_noise_filtering/README.md

 #### Parameters
 - `scan:` The scan which will be filtered
-- `window:` Number of rays which will form a region
+- `window:` The size of the sliding window used for median deviation filtering

+## License

+This code is licensed under the MIT License.